Chapter 19

 Dear Heavenly Father,

 Almighty God we come before You in the Name of our Lord and Savior Jesus Christ.
 Holy Father we ask You to please bless this study of Your Word.
 Please search our hearts and reveal to us any areas within them that are hindering our prayers to You.
-Please Lord continue to extend Your Grace and Mercy to us.
+Lord please continue to extend Your Grace and Mercy to us.

 Amen